|Home About Doug Books Photography Other Publications|

 The Great Florida Seminole Trail (Pineapple Press 2013) is the first comprehensive illustrated guide to Florida's historic and cultural sites that directly relate to Seminole Indians.
 The span of Seminole history covered in the book ranges from William Bartram's visits to Seminole villages in the early 1770s to the tragic Seminole wars to contemporary Seminole attractions.
 Also available on Kindle.

-Doug is an active member in these organizations: Florida Outdoor Writers Association, Tallahassee Writers Association and the Florida Paddling Trails Association.
+Doug is an active member in these organizations: Florida Outdoor Writers Association, Florida Writers Association, Tallahassee Writers Association and the Florida Paddling Trails Association.
 He also writes an award-winning outdoors and nature blog for Visit Tallahassee.

 Note: Books ordered from this website can be autographed and inscribed by Doug upon request.
 Besides PayPal, books can be ordered with check or money order (made out to Doug) and sent to 960 Towhee Road, Tallahassee, FL 32305.